-So, if you'd like the chance to sample Mr O'Donoghue's amazing cooking, grab a rental car from the Brisbane airport and drive over the Annerley.
+So, if you’d like the chance to sample Mr O’Donoghue’s amazing cooking, grab a Brisbane Domestic or Brisbane International Airport car rental and drive over the Annerley.

 Of course, the Billy Kart Kitchen is just one of the fantastic restaurants in and around Brisbane that you should check out while you’re in town.

 The following are just some of our favourite spots – you’re sure to discover a few of your own if you stick around long enough!

 A seven-minute drive from the CBD, The Crosstown Eating House is a favourite among locals and visitors to Brisbane alike.
 You’ll find this “boisterous” restaurant at 23 Logan Road, Woolloongabba – it’s the circa.
 1920’s two-storey brick building that towers over the street.

 The Crosstown Eating House’s menu is reasonably priced – a main course will cost you between $25 and $35 – and there’s a variety of plates to choose from.
 There are a number of Italian-inspired meals, such as the House Ricotta Gnocchi, as will as seafood, pork and steak dishes.